DimWebDev/MCP-Travel-Agent/README.md

 curl -X POST http://localhost:8000/query -H "Content-Type: application/json" -d '{"query": "Tokyo"}' | jq
 ```

-These will test the full orchestration pipeline: geocoding, POI discovery, Wikipedia, and trivia.
+These will test the full orchestration pipeline: geocoding, POI discovery, and Wikipedia.
 For best results, use simple location names as queries.
 Complex travel planning queries will be supported in later tasks with GPT-4o-mini integration.

 #### For pretty-printed JSON output (recommended for local development):